 Low GWP Refrigerant Impact on Energy Efficiency.
-A contractor developed insights into three research areas associated with the current state of production and use of refrigerants, given enacted laws across the U.S. to limit those with high global warming potential.
+The RTF developed insights into three research areas associated with the current state of production and use of refrigerants, given enacted laws across the U.S. to limit those with high global warming potential.
 The focus was on the Council states.

 Framework for Quantifying Flexibility.
-A contractor investigated the current landscape of how power system power planning accounts for demand flexibility and the interactivity between EE and DR, as well as provided analysis and classification of the interactive effects between EE and DR resources to inform future modeling of these resources.
+The RTF investigated the current landscape of how power system power planning accounts for demand flexibility and the interactivity between EE and DR, as well as provided analysis and classification of the interactive effects between EE and DR resources to inform future modeling of these resources.

 Resiliency Value from Energy Efficiency Measures Study.
-A contractor developed insights and an Excel based tool to quantify the value of energy efficiency measures in providing building resilience during grid outages.
+The RTF developed insights and an Excel based tool to quantify the value of energy efficiency measures in providing building resilience during grid outages.

 Review of RTF UES measures